 All calculations done for you

-Don’t worry if this looks intimidating, in the screener we do all these calculations for you.
-You can find all the companies that fit this investment strategy with a few mouse clicks.
+Don’t worry if this looks intimidating, in the Quant Investing stock screener we do all the calculations for you.
+This means you can find all the companies that fit this investment strategy with a few mouse clicks.

 To start finding Trending Value companies in the countries you invest in right now sign up here